Graves-Sawle baronets

-The Graves-Sawle Baronetcy, of Penrice in the County of Cornwall and of Barley in the County of Devon, was a title in the Baronetage of the United Kingdom.
+The Graves-Sawle baronetcy, of Penrice in the County of Cornwall and of Barley in the County of Devon, was a title in the Baronetage of the United Kingdom.
 It was created on 22 March 1836 for Joseph Graves-Sawle.
-Born Joseph Graves, he had assumed by Royal licence the surname of Sawle only in 1815, which was that of his maternal grandfather.
-However, in 1827 he resumed by Royal licence the surname of Graves in addition to that of Sawle.
+Born Joseph Graves, he had assumed by Royal licence the surname of Sawle in 1815, it being the surname of his maternal grandfather.
+Then in 1827 he resumed by Royal licence the surname of Graves, in addition to that of Sawle.

 The second Baronet sat as Member of Parliament for Bodmin.
 The title became extinct on the death of the fourth Baronet in 1932.